This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 - Decrease activity creating compression (until under control)

-- Increase nerve’s ability to slide through
+- Increase nerve’s ability to slide through (moving the nerve)

 - Improve postural control, breathing patterns, movement patterns, etc.